C. Michael Smith, Ph.D.

 Eliade’s comparative phenomenology of patterns in world religions and archaic societies has revealed the prestige of the creative sacred center in world mythologies, especially myths of creation (cosmogonies).
 The world comes to birth from the center and spreads out geographically, and in the individual psyche we are born from the center and develop in four quadrants, which we call the four archetypes of full selfhood development.
 This is not just any center, it is The Center from which creation emerges, and from which you are called to live your full expression of selfhood.
-We each yearn to be close to the Center, aligned by it, inspired and energized by it.
+We each yearn to be close to The Center, aligned by it, inspired and energized by it.
 Being in close regular relationship to the Center keeps us refreshed, alive, inspired, and powered up by creativity and life energy.
 Being distant from The Center makes the world and energies run down, ultimately fragmenting us in the chaos which lies being the central manifestation of the Sacred as our axis mundi (center of the world).

 When we are too far away from this creative sacred Center, we lose the power of unfold, develop, and achieve full selfhood, what Jung called wholeness.
 All kinds of dragons and little devils threaten to take hold of us and dissolve whatever structure we may have achieved.
 This is when we need to let go of our run down and fragmenting world, return to or relocate the creative sacred Center, undergo a death/rebirth, or a renewal through some form of sacred ceremony, or technique of the sacred.
-This activity of finding or returning to The Center, accessing it appropriate and regulating it has been the special province of the shamans.
+This activity of finding or returning to The Center, accessing it appropriately and regulating it has been the special province of the shamans.
 And so the first foundational archetype we take up can be the Lover Within us which draws us to what we most deeply desire to become.
 Alternatively, we may begin with the Shaman Within us, which has the potentials and capacities to help us open the heart and navigate by it, to our sacred Center.
 Learning what it is and can do for you, and for others, is crucial, and properly activating and regulating it is just as important.
 It will bring you back to The Center, and from there all four foundational archetypes can spread out and develop from The Center, if you decide to engage the process.
 In this work we engage various techniques of the sacred, ranging from active imagination and shamanic journeys, to guided meditations, to dream work, prayer, sacred ceremonies, and so on, designed to help you properly activate and regulate these archetypal powers, as you develop in all four foundational archetypes.
 In fact developing any foundational Archetype towards its maturity of expression tends to bring in the other Foundational Archetypes. without the Lover, the Shaman would be detached and perhaps manipulative.
-Without the Warrior, the Shaman would lack the needed attention to safe boundaries, due ritual process, and energetic focus and high service.
-The Warrior without the Lover is silly too aggressive and in compassionate, and without the Shaman lacks imagination, and without the Elder lacks the larger mission towards which his or her focused aggression should be in disciplined service (the Mission).
+Without the Warrior Within (focus energy and determination), the Shaman would lack the needed attention to safe boundaries, due ritual process, and energetic focus and high service.
+The Warrior without the Lover is silly too aggressive and in compassionate, and without the Shaman lacks imagination, and without the Elder Within lacks the larger mission towards which his or her focused aggression should be in disciplined service (the Mission).
 In walking your heart-path and bringing your gifts to the world, it gives you the courage, strength, focus, and protection needed.
 The Elder, like the good King and Queen of Folklore, reaps the harvest of the Warrior, Lover, and Shaman in developing mature forms of generatively and care, for the kingdom (inner and outer world).

 The Compass Within (NGS)